adambard/learnxinyminutes-docs/c++.html.markdown

 // and a mapped value, following a specific order.

 #include<map>
-map<char, int> mymap;  // Will initalize the map with key as char and value as int
+map<char, int> mymap;  // Will initialize the map with key as char and value as int

 mymap.insert(pair<char,int>('A',1));
 // Will insert value 1 for key A